 The feature will only work for batch emails.
-If you enable it for transactional email it will simply be ignored (this behavior is a known issue for the pilot phase).
+If you enable it for transactional email it will simply be ignored.

 We are monitoring the effect that large numbers of STO launches on the same environment have on email sending.
 Until we are absolutely certain that there is no risk of performance loss, we will be limiting the total number of launches that can use STO at any given time.
 If this happens, you will receive a message in email node and in the Notification Center.

 Use cases for the Save Contact List node